FooBarShebang/introspection_lib/Documentation/Requirements/RE003_logging_requirements.md

-# Requirements for the Module introspection_lib.logging
+# Requirements for the Module introspection_lib.my_logging

 ## Conventions